On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 1. More people will use 2-way SMS

 This type of SMS allows customers to reply to a message from a business.
-Usually, businesses use SMS to send a one-time text to a customer via a “no-reply” contact but this will change in the future as companies develop the ways in which they communicate to their audience.
+Usually, businesses use SMS to send a one-time text to a customer via a “no-reply” contact but this will change in the future as companies develop the ways in which they communicate with their audience.

 The future of using 2-way SMS includes allowing customers to answer surveys, agree to bookings or confirm receipts.
-We could see the ability to pay for services through text become more utilised, e.g paying for parking.
+We could see the ability to pay for services through text become more utilised, e.g., paying for parking.

 2. RCS will make SMS more powerful